I trained back and arms today. Yesterday I worked chest. And the day before, I hit legs.

 That’s right.
 Your ability to endure pain will determine whether you get anywhere or not.

-You must become comfortable with being uncomfortable.
 And let me be perfectly clear here: Most people don’t have it in them.

 They do not know how to push themselves beyond their comfort zone.
 Damn shame.
 Because the rewards begin where comfort ends.